Generic name: sulfacetamide sodium and sulfur topical [ SUL-fa-SEET-a-mide-SOE-dee-um-and-SUL-fur-TOP-i-kal ]

 Suphera side effects

-Stop using Suphera and call your doctor at once if you have:
+Stop using Suphera and all your doctor at once if you have new or worsening skin rash.

 redness, warmth, swelling, itching, stinging, burning, or irritation of treated skin.